reduce-algebra/reduce-algebra/web/htdocs/web-reduce/README.md

 TO DO
 =====

 * Arrange to wait for an asynchronous load_package to have happened before sending further input to REDUCE.
-This would be easy except that the next input needs to wait for REDUCE to respond to the previous input.
+(Fixed for input via the menus.)

 * Load package and switch menu items?
 Could use loadable!-packages!* and switches!* defined in "packages/support/cslrend.red".